mailpile/Mailpile/README.md

    * A shell scripting interface for automation
    * An XML-RPC interface to the search engine
    * A pretty UI on top of said XML-RPC interface

+I am especially interested in help with UI work, I suck at that.

+Note that Mailpile's emphasis is on *speed* and most of the features above have already been designs "in my head".
+Chat with me on freenode (I am BjarniRunar, and hang out on #pagekite) if you're interested in my take on how to implement these things.

+## Roadmap ##

+This is the Mailpile roadmap:

+   1. Write Python prototype for indexing and rapidly searching large volumes of e-mail.
+Define on-disk data formats.
+   2. Add support for GMail-style conversation threading, tags and filters.
+   3. Give it a very basic, ugly web interface, define an XML-RPC API.
+   4. Look for some HTML/Javascript gurus who want to build a nice UI.
+   5. Iterate until awesome.
+   6. Rewrite search engine (using same data formats and same XML-RPC API) in C. If anyone cares - Python might be good enough.

+Milestone 1 has been reached.

 ## Credits and License ##